scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 # Symmetric Meta Programming

-Symmetric meta programming is a new framework for staging and certain forms of macros.
+Symmetric meta programming is a new framework for staging and for some forms of macros.
 It is is expressed as strongly and statically typed code using two fundamental operations: quotations and splicing.
 A novel aspect of the approach is that these two operations are